Mn0ky/QOL-Mod/README.md

 The following are some general things to take note of:
   - Both the ``/private`` & ``/public`` commands require you to be the host in order to function.
-  - The ``/rich`` command only enables rich text for you, and anyone else using the mod.
+  - The ``/rich`` command only enables rich text for you, a.k.a client-side only.
   - The auto-translation feature uses the Google Translate API and has a rate-limit of **``100``** requests per hour.
   - The ``ツ`` character outputted by the ``/shrug`` command shows up as invalid (�) ingame.
+  - A custom player color only shows for you, a.k.a client-side only.
+  - Currently, a custom player color only shows up when *joining* a server and not when creating one.

 ## GUI Menu